emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/88-dcdd.md

 ![Setting CPU ports]({{ site.baseurl }}/assets/altair8800/88-dcdd-settings2.png)

+{: .list}
-- *1*: Set CPU port number value for the three 88-dcdd ports
+| <span class="circle">1</span> | Set CPU port number value for the three 88-dcdd ports
-- *2*: Set used CPU interrupt vector and whether interrupts are actually supported by 88-dcdd.
+| <span class="circle">2</span> | Set used CPU interrupt vector and whether interrupts are actually supported by 88-dcdd.
 Interrupt vector is used when interrupt is signalled to the CPU which is implemented as equivalent to executing an instruction `RST`.
 When interrupts are globally disabled here, enabling them in runtime won't work.
-- *3*: Setting default interrupt vector (which is 7).
+| <span class="circle">3</span> | Setting default interrupt vector (which is 7)

 ## Programming